microbuilder/LPC11U_LPC13U_CodeBase/src/drivers/filters/ma/README.md

 ## How Do I Use This Code? ##

 ### 1. Allocate Memory for the Window Buffer ###
 The moving average filter requires a buffer to store the 'windowed' data, so before we can do anything with this filter, we need to set a chunk of SRAM aside for the filter to work with behind the scenes.
-We do this using the a circular buffer based on the FIFO code in **/src/core/fifo**
+We do this by declaring an array with the right type and ^2 in length (meaning that the array must be 2, 4, 8, 16, 32, etc. values wide).

 The following code will create the fifo, configuring it as a 'circular buffer' 5 samples wide, and using floating point data (meaning 20 bytes of memory will be used, since a single float takes 4 bytes, multiplied by our window size of 5 samples):
 ```
-  // Create a circular buffer named 'ffMavg' 5 float values wide
+  // Create a buffer named 'bufsma' 8 float values wide
-  FIFO_DEF(ffMavg, 5, float, true, NULL);
+  float bufsma[8];
 ```
-To do the same for uint16\_t data, we would use the following code, which would require 10 bytes of memory since uint16\_t uses two bytes compared to four for float:
+To do the same for uint16\_t data, we would use the following code, which would require half of the memory since uint16_t uses 2 bytes instead of the four bytes in float:
 ```
-  // Create a circular buffer named 'ffMavg' 5 uint16_t values wide
+  // Create a buffer named 'bufsma' 8 uint16_t values wide
-  FIFO_DEF(ffMavg, 5, uint16_t, true, NULL);
+  uint16_t bufsma[8];
 ```
 ### 2. Declare the Filter Object ###
-The current filter code is based on a single 'struct' that contains all of the implementation details for our filter, including the FIFO buffer.
-The benefit of this approach is that we can have many 'instances' of the filter, each encapsulate in a single 'variable', and we can cascade them by running the filter once, and then running those results through another filter a second time with slightly different parameters, and many similar filters can happily coexist in our system (limited only by available memory).
+The current filter code is based on a single 'struct' that contains all of the implementation details for our filter, including the buffer.
+The benefit of this approach is that we can have many 'instances' of the filter, each encapsulated in a single 'variable', and we can cascade them by running the filter once, and then running those results through another filter a second time.

-To declare a field that will hold the filter data, we use the following code, being careful to use the same window size (.size) and FIFO name (.buffer) that we declared above!):
+To declare a field that will hold the filter data, we use the following code, being careful to use the same window size (.size) and buffer name (.buffer) that we declared above!):

 ```
-  // Declare the ma filter with the window size and a pointer to the FIFO used earlier
+  // Now declare the filter with the window size and a buffer pointer
-  ma_f_t ma = { .k = 0,
+  sma_f_t sma = { .k = 0,
-                .size = 5,
+                  .size = 8,
-                .avg = 0.0F,
+                  .avg = 0,
-                .buffer = &ffMavg };
+                  .buffer = sma_buffer };
 ```
 ... or for uint16\_t data this would be:
 ```
-  // Declare the ma filter with the window size and a pointer to the FIFO used earlier
+  // Now declare the filter with the window size and a buffer pointer
-  ma_u16_t ma = { .k = 0,
+  sma_u16_t sma = { .k = 0,
-                  .size = 5,
+                    .size = 8,
                     .avg = 0,
-                  .buffer = &ffMavg };
+                    .buffer = sma_buffer };
 ```
 ### 3. Initialise the Filter ###
-After declaring a placeholder **ma\_f\_t** (for floating point math), **ma\_i\_t** (for 32-bit signed integer math) object, or **ma\_u16\_t** (for unsigned 16-bit integers), we need to call the init function and supply a reference to our ma placeholder.
+After declaring a placeholder **sma\_f\_t** (for floating point math), **sma\_i\_t** (for 32-bit signed integer math) object, or **sma\_u16\_t** (for unsigned 16-bit integers), we need to call the init function and supply a reference to our ma placeholder.

-This function essentially just does some basic error checking, and will return **false** if for some reason the filter couldn't be initialised, such as a problem with the window size or the circular buffer.
+This function essentially just does some basic error checking, and will return **false** if for some reason the filter couldn't be initialised, such as a problem with the window size (**which must be a ^2 value!**).

 We'll use the floating point version below as an example.
 ```
   // Initialise the moving average filter (mostly error checks)
-  if (ma_f_init(&ma))
+  if (sma_f_init(&sma))
   {
     printf("Something failed during filter init!\n");
   }